How to Say "If dad goes to the forest, dad can meet a friend" in Korean | -(으)면 Grammar

 What does "If dad goes to the forest, dad can meet a friend" mean in Korean?

-The Korean sentence "아빠가 숲에 가면, 친구를 만날 수 있어요." translates to "If dad goes to the forest, dad can meet a friend." in English. "아빠가 숲에 가면, 친구를 만날 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "아빠가 숲에 가면, 친구를 만날 수 있어요." translates to "If dad goes to the forest, dad can meet a friend." in English.
+Korean learners love sentences like "아빠가 숲에 가면, 친구를 만날 수 있어요." because they are practical and memorable.
+Meaning "if dad goes to the forest, dad can meet a friend", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: appaga supe gamyeon, chingureul mannal su iteoyo.